 How do I get vaccinated?

-The arrangements will vary between the municipalities.
-See your municipality's website for information about how it will be offered locally.
+The organisation will vary between the municipalities.
+See your municipality's website for information about the local offer.

 How do I get an overview of vaccination status in children and adolescents?